 Funk finally admitted that she was no match for Expedia or United.
 But she knew that if she didn’t officially cancel the flight before departure, the airline would consider her a no-show.
 Even with coronavirus waivers in place, the airline could keep her money.
 That’s when she sent her request for help to the Elliott Advocacy team.

 Funk’s story has an ending I think you’ll like, but that full tale is for another day as well.
+(May 26 update: United Airlines canceled my flight, so how do I get a refund?)

 The bottom line: If you don’t have travel plans in the next 72 hours, please stay off the phone.
 Save yourself the headache of long wait times and endless, futile loops.
 This will allow travelers who have immediate problems to get through to the companies more quickly.